brozena/al-folio/_pages/var.md

 key="moshePredicting2021"></d-cite><d-cite
 key="jafarlouObjective2023"></d-cite>.

-I will first describe the vector autoregression (VAR) method and subsequent tests, namely the Granger causality test and an impulse response analysis, that were performed to achieve these goals.

-First, I will describe the methods used to achieve these goals, providing an overview of vector autoregression, Granger causality, and impulse response functions.
-Next, I will detail the findings of these methods on the dataset.
+I describe the methods used to achieve these goals, providing an overview of vector autoregression, Granger causality, and impulse response functions.
-This work concludes with a discussion of the methods and their potential applications in future work.
+I will detail the findings of these methods on the dataset, then conclude with a discussion of the methods and their potential applications in future work.

 ## Methods